w3f/Grants-Program/applications/WatchDog.md

 ### Core Administrative Features

 - **Search & Filter Tools**
-  Allow admins and community to explore grants by category, status, technology stack, and development stage.
+  Allow admins and the community to explore grants by category, status, technology stack, and development stage.

 - **Project Activity & Updates**
   Real-time updates on significant milestones and deliverables with automated GitHub integration, allowing grantees to add context to project updates and share relevant resources.

 - **Administrative Dashboard**
-  Comprehensive overview combining high-level statistics on active grants, completion rates, ecosystem health, funding distribution across categories, aggregated performance metrics, success rates, completion times, and resource allocation efficiency for administrative evaluation.
+  Comprehensive overview combining high-level statistics on active grants, completion rates, and ecosystem health for administrative evaluation.

 - **Risk Detection & Analytics**
   ML algorithms to identify early signs of delays and inactivity (e.g., no commits in X days), with risk flags, comparative analysis, and workflow optimization.